Codeminer42/cm42-central/README.md

   Javascript, which is covered with a Jasmine test suite in `spec/javascripts/`.
 * Run `rake spec` to check the Rails test suite is green.
 You will need Firefox with Selenium installed to run the integration tests.
 * To run the Javascript test suite, run `npm test`.
-The tests are run with Karma and PhantomJS.
-The Karma config is already prepared to run the tests on Chrome too, just open `config/karma.conf.js` and add `'Chrome'` to the `browsers` array.

 License
 -------